matthewalangreen/apcsfallproject-2018/README.md

 ## API Reference — Director (Class)
 **Description** *- A single instance of the Director class is created to manage all of the Segment objects and Pattern objects.*

 *The Director object is named thusly because it directs the action.
-It is also intended to be the Class that controls each segments animation and state.*
+It is also intended to be the class that controls each segments animation and state.*

-*Animation is not yet implemented.*
+*Animation is not yet implemented at the class level.*

 **Instance Data**
 ```